Vehicles, new or used, are expensive to get right now, and unfortunately, there's no end in sight.

 As with leased vehicles, you have equity in your fleet that you can share with employees if they want to buy their company car from you.
 This way, employees can actually get their hands on a vehicle and immediately have equity in it.

-Plus, you’ll no longer have to purchase insurance for all those cars.
-If you move to a Fixed & Variable Rate (FAVR) reimbursement model, you’ll also be reducing your risk exposure.
+As a major perk for you, you’ll no longer have to purchase insurance for all those cars.
+If you move to mileage reimbursement model with employee insurance verification, you’ll also be reducing your risk exposure.
 For any accidents that occur, the employee’s insurance will kick in first.